-Vet2Pet data shows the average two-year retention rate of clients is about 52–57%.
+Vet2Pet data shows the average two-year retention rate of clients is about 52-57%.
 This means that nearly one of every two clients seen at the practice will not be seen again in the next two years.
 This is terrible.
-The veterinary team is basically going on a bunch of first dates and never getting to the good part of the relationship.
 Think of your mobile app as a tether between the client and the veterinary practice.
 It’s the link that keeps them in the practice’s ecosystem when they may be tempted to go elsewhere, or more likely stall out with their pet’s healthcare.

 We Google.
 Clients Google.
 The reason for Googling is to find an answer to a question.
-When you think about it, it’s pretty amazing that we have the ability to query 1,200 petabytes of information—the equivalent of 400 trillion songs (which I Googled by the way)—instantly to find answers.
+When you think about it, it’s pretty amazing that we have the ability to query 1,200 petabytes of information — the equivalent of 400 trillion songs — instantly to find answers.
 Perhaps it’s more amazing for those of us with traumatic memories of using the Dewey Decimal System at the local library as the sole source of information.
 Society has come a long way, so who’s to blame a client for Googling information about their pet’s health situation when most practices aren’t providing enough education in ways clients can absorb and retain it?